davidpaps/CV/README.md

 I am a fresh graduate of the [*Makers Academy*](https://makers.tech/) developer bootcamp.
 I’m looking for a junior developer role which will allow me to consolidate and extend my programming knowledge, and expose me to the working life of a developer team in production.
 My time at Makers have given me a deep understanding into the fundamentals of software development, great coding principals and practises, all of which I am keen to implement in a professional environment based in the tech scene of London.

 After completing my Bachelor of Science and spending more than 7 years working in the medical field, I was looking for a new challenge.
 Becoming a developer felt like the logical progression for what I want out of a career.
-I realised that the fascinating parts of my job revolved around problem solving, and my ability to interpret complex data and break it down into smaller components would give me a great foundation to build on in the programming world.
-My time at Makers has built on these skills, and allowed me to become a competent and driven junior developer.
+I realised that the fascinating parts of my job revolved around problem solving, and that my ability to interpret complex data and break it down into smaller components, would give me a great foundation to build on in the programming world.
+My time at Makers has enhanced these skills, and allowed me to become a competent and driven junior developer.

 ---